Beatrix Potter: In film

 In 1982, the BBC produced The Tale of Beatrix Potter.
 This dramatization of her life was written by John Hawkesworth, directed by Bill Hayes, and starred Holly Aird and Penelope Wilton as the young and adult Potter, respectively.
-The World of Peter Rabbit and Friends, a TV series based on nine of her twenty-four stories, starred actress Niamh Cusack as Beatrix Potter.
+The World of Peter Rabbit and Friends, a TV series based on fourteen of her twenty-four stories, starred actress Niamh Cusack as Beatrix Potter.

-In 1993, Weston Woods Studios made an almost hour non-story film called "Beatrix Potter: Artist, Storyteller, and Countrywoman" with narration by Lynn Redgrave.
+In 1993, Weston Woods Studios made an almost hour non-story film called Beatrix Potter: Artist, Storyteller, and Countrywoman with narration by Lynn Redgrave.
 In 2006, Chris Noonan directed Miss Potter, a biographical film of Potter's life focusing on her early career and romance with her editor Norman Warne.
-The film stars Renée Zellweger, Ewan McGregor and Emily Watson.
+The film stars Renée Zellweger as Beatrix Potter, Ewan McGregor as Norman Warne, and Emily Watson as Warne's sister.

 On 9 February 2018, Columbia Pictures released Peter Rabbit, directed by Will Gluck, based on the work by Potter.
 The character Bea, played by Rose Byrne, is a re-imagined version of Potter.
 A sequel to the film titled Peter Rabbit 2: The Runaway was released in 2021.

 On 24 December 2020, Sky One premiered Roald & Beatrix: The Tail of the Curious Mouse, a made-for-television drama film inspired by the true story of a six-year-old Roald Dahl meeting his idol Potter.
 Set in 1922, the movie was written by Abigail Wilson, directed by David Kerr and starred Dawn French as Beatrix Potter, Rob Brydon as William Heelis and Jessica Hynes as Sofie Dahl.
-Filming took place in Wales (the birthland of Dahl, French and Brydon), during the COVID-19 pandemic.
-This production incorporates live action, stop motion and puppetry.
+Filming took place in Wales, the birthland of Dahl, French and Brydon.
+This production incorporates live action, stop motion, and puppetry.
 The DVD was released on 26 April 2021.